CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

   9.02 │     ↑ jne    1be
 ```

 Our assembly closely resembles our high-level C++.
 We extract a boolean that was stored as a bit, check the condition, then multiply the result with our run-time input, and add it to `sink`.
-We seem to have the same number of instructions as the power of two input case (that used a shift), but let's measure the numbers just to be sure (using a constant number of iterations again.
+We seem to have the same number of instructions as the power of two input case (that used a shift), but let's measure the numbers just to be sure (using a constant number of iterations again).

-Here are the number of instructions counts again for the power of two value known at compile-time.
+Here are the number of instructions counts again for the power-of-two value known at compile-time.

 ```
  9,045,005,043      instructions